abdulselamadillmohammed/hash_table_in_cpp/README.md

 # hash_table_in_cpp

-This repo is inspired by a hash table implementation initally done in pyhton.
+This repo is inspired by a hash table implementation initally done in python.
 It is redone in c++ as practice:

 Hash Table - Data Structures & Algorithms Tutorials In Python #5